civicinnovationyyc/resources/README.md

 # Resources Resources Resources!

-> A (not all that) created list of things demo'd or we talked about at the 60 Minute Hack #civicinnovationyyc
+> A (not all that) curated list of things demo'd or we talked about at the 60 Minute Hack #civicinnovationyyc

 ## 18 May 2017